jbcallv/jbcallv/README.md

 ## I'm a Computer Science Student!

-- 🔭 I’m currently working on learning about AI through python games
+- 🔭 I’m currently working on learning about AI
 - 🙂 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I enjoy playing musical instruments!